DynamicDevices/nexmon-binaries/README.md

 Run `iw phy` to show capabilities of the WiFi device

+You might need to first install the tool with

+`apt install iw`

 You'll see something like the the following output which should now contain 'monitor' as a supported mode

 ```